Machu Picchu Travel Tips

 The rainy season (Dec – April) sees lees tourist pressure and many people find the sight of the ruins shrouded by wispy clouds to be captivating.
 Most tourists, however, visit Machu Picchu during the dry season (May to November), when you can be assured of clear skies.
 The real peak season falls between June and early September.

 If you really can come at any time, we’d advise the shoulder seasons (May and June and late September and October) as these offer the best of both worlds, but if your travel window is slight be sure to include Machu Picchu regardless of the season.

 Ready to go?

 Hopefully these Machu Picchu travel tips have helped you to visualize your perfect Machu Picchu experience.
-Now all that remains is to give us a call or submit a custom trip request to make this dream a reality.
+Now all that remains is to give us a call or contact us to make this dream a reality.